kurves/Build-CI-CD-Pipelines-kurves/README.md

 - Ability to Create an AWS IAM User with Programmatic Access
 - Ability to Create a Key-Pair from EC2
 - Linux Command Line Basics
+- Create a PostgreSQL Database in Amazon RDS with a Public IP Address
+- Create and Use a Local PostgreSQL Database (either Installed or with Docker Compose)
 ## Give your Application Auto-Deploy Superpowers

 In this project, you will prove your mastery of the following learning objectives: